Have you also considered a home equity line of credit? Learn more about HELOCs and if one is right for you.

 Home Equity: By the Numbers

 It seems obvious, but taking a home equity loan requires equity, and not just a little.
 Thankfully, as the housing market recovers, most Americans have regained equity lost to the crash.
-At the end of 2015, 6.4 million U.S. homes were “seriously underwater,” according to RealtyTrac.
-That means the loan is at least 25 percent more than the home’s market value.
-On the other hand, fully 12.6 million American homes were “equity rich,” meaning the mortgage was less than half the house’s value.
+As of late 2019, just 3.5 million U.S. homes were "seriously underwater," according to Attom Data Solutions.
+That means the loan is at least 25 percent more than the home's market value.
+On the other hand, fully 14.4 million American homes were "equity rich," meaning the mortgage was less than half the house's value.
 Where you live is a crucial variable.

 Finding a Lender for Your Home Equity Loan